Contributing to FINOS

 Pre-Work: Contribution Fitness

 First off, you want to evaluate whether the contribution is suitable for a Foundation-hosted open source project, in terms of long term expectations and desire to build a diverse Community of adopters and contributors.
-Every Project contributed to the Foundation comes into an Incubating stage, which sets out a comprehensive set of criteria to review to evaluate contribution fitness is the Incubation checklist.
-Contributors are encouraged to evaluate the checklist and ensure they are willing to achieve those criteria before, during and after contribution.
+Every Project contributed to the Foundation can come into an Incubating stage, which sets out a comprehensive set of criteria to review to evaluate contribution fitness is the Incubation checklist.

 Step 1: Submit a contribution proposal

 Draft a proposal to be reviewed by the FINOS team.
-Please use the available templates for software projects and standards projects, which will create a new issue on the FINOS Github Community.
-The proposal is meant to cover the following:
+Please use the available templates for:

-1. Business problem: the business problem that the proposed contribution solves.
+- Business problem: the business problem that the proposed contribution solves.

-2. Proposed solution: how the proposed contribution solves that business problem.
+- Proposed solution: how the proposed contribution solves that business problem.
 For software projects, include a detailed description of the software and its functionality.

-3. Tentative roadmap: a description of the short and medium term goals and phases of the project, and what success looks like for this project
+- Tentative roadmap: a description of the short and medium term goals and phases of the project, and what success looks like for this project

-4. Current state: a summary of the contribution's history and status.
+- Current state: a summary of the contribution's history and status.
 Include information about the contribution's maturity and roadmap.

-5. Existing materials: links to and descriptions of any existing project materials (e.g. GitHub repositories).
+- Existing materials: links to and descriptions of any existing project materials (e.g. GitHub repositories).
 If any materials are currently private, please describe them in detail.
 The FINOS team will reach out to request access to private materials in order to evaluate them.

-6. Development team: current contributors, including full name, affiliation, work email address, and GitHub.com username where available.
+- Development team: current contributors, including full name, affiliation, work email address, and GitHub.com username where available.

-7. Contributor commitment: describe the resources you'll commit to supporting the contribution should it be accepted by the Foundation.
+- Contributor commitment: describe the resources you'll commit to supporting the contribution should it be accepted by the Foundation.
 This might include developer time (in FTEs), marketing support, Foundation membership, etc.

-To review previous contribution proposals (to see examples, or to see if someone has contributed something similar, etc) you can search our Github contribution issues history.
+TIP: To review previous contribution proposals (to see examples, or to see if someone has contributed something similar, etc) you can search our Github contribution issues history.

-Step 2: Gauge Community interest
+Step 2: Socialization

 Step 3: Approval

-Step 4: Transfer and Review of Contribution Materials
+Step 5: Transfer and Review of Contribution Materials

-It's during this step as well that code validation and scanning of the code base with be performed, any build processes set up and configured, and the various components documented in the Project Tooling section configured and set up for the project, at which point the rest of the Foundation's infrastructure will be available to the project contributors moving forward to use to develop, test and release the project.
+section configured and set up for the project, at which point the rest of the Foundation's infrastructure will be available to the project contributors moving forward to use to develop, test and release the project.

 Step 5: Contribution Announcements